 What information will I need to provide?

-Please have the following information to hand when reporting a fault.
+Please provide the following information when reporting a fault.

-- Number on column (This is normally on the lamp post approximately 2 Meters from the ground facing the road.
-Regretfully the street light may not always have a number, especially on old equipment.)
+- Number on street light column.
+This is normally on the approximately 2 meters from the ground facing the road.
+Old lights may not always have a number.

-- Details of any building or landmarks close to the column (House names or number, post boxes, bus stops etc)
+- Details of any building or landmarks close by, such as house names

-- Please also leave your name and telephone number and email address so that we can contact you to clarify the location if we cannot find it.
+- Your name, telephone number and email address.
+This is so that we can contact you to clarify the location if we cannot find it.

 How long does it take to repair faults?

 For non high-speed roads all jobs will be raised as a 6 working day fault, and 15 working days for high speed roads (50mph or more).

 The streetlight will then be inspected and a further job may be raised depending on the type of work required to be undertaken.